 What is SMYAL?

-SMYAL is a safe space for LGBTQ youth and their allies!
-We provide after-school programming at our Youth Center, located just steps from the Eastern Market metro station, and work with other community organizations for special events throughout the area.
+For 30 years, SMYAL has been a safe space for LGBTQ youth and their allies!
+We provide after-school programming at our youth center, located just steps from the Eastern Market metro station, and work with other community organizations for special events throughout the area.

 The Trevor Helpline is a free and confidential service that offers hope and someone to talk to, 24/7.
 The Trevor Helpline's trained counselors will listen and understand without judgment.